facebook

 Round coffee tables take up less visual space than square or rectangular ones, so they work well in small spaces.
 Oval coffee tables, on the other hand, offer a bit more surface area and can be an excellent option for larger rooms or for those who love to entertain.

-Heather Golde suggests that an oval-shaped coffee table or two square nesting tables or end tables can be great options when working with a U-shaped sectional.
+Heather Golde suggests that an oval-shaped coffee table or two square nesting tables or end tables can be great options for matching a U-shaped sectional.
 "With a curved sectional, we tend to lean towards an oval or, in the best case scenario, a table with an organic shape that mimics the curve of the sofa," says Golde.
-Safety is another consideration, especially for families with young children, as round or oval tables with softer edges can help prevent injuries.

 A coffee table paired with a curved sectional sofa (credit: Heather Golde Home)